howerj/web.anapnea/txt/perl.md

 Perl is my new favorite "interpreted" language for scripting and building small applications.
-I believe my journey to Perl has been a logical progression instead of a jump, I primarily program for low level systems and devices which have always interested me (VHDL and C) but there comes a time when these languages do not offer what you want and hence an incremental jump usually happens where by I *have* to learn another tool because I have reached the limitation of the previous one and that is how I like to advance, incrementally.
+I believe my journey to Perl has been a logical progression instead of a jump.
+I primarily program for low level systems and devices, which have always interested me, (VHDL and C) but there comes a time when these languages do not offer what you want and hence an incremental jump usually happens where by I *have* to learn another tool.

 I have heard Perl being put into a hierarchy that goes something like this: